KDE/kdesrc-build/README.md

 up to date is that updates won't take effect until the *next* time you run kdesrc-build.

-You may want to edit your ~/.kdesrc-buildrc to make sure any new options are included.
+You may want to edit the kdesrc-buildrc configuration file to make sure any new options are included.
 You should always read the changes for the new version however, as sometimes there are slight changes in behavior necessary to adapt to updates in the source repository.
 If you are running kdesrc-build from its